zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    Generated for MQTT publish messages

-   :c: The connection
+   :param c: The connection

-   :is_orig: Direction in which the message was sent
+   :param is_orig: Direction in which the message was sent

-   :msg: The MQTT publish message record.
+   :param msg: The MQTT publish message record.

 .. zeek:id:: mqtt_puback
    :source-code: base/bif/plugins/Zeek_MQTT.events.bif.zeek 37 37